zokusai/openshift-cartridge-newrelic-agent/README.md

-Openshift New Relic Agent cartridge
+OpenShift New Relic Agent cartridge
 ===================================

 An embedded cartridge to enable New Relic Monitoring for Java apps deployed on OpenShift JBoss AS 7.

-The cartridge include the newrelic agent version 3.4.2, property of New Relic.
+The cartridge include the version 3.4.2 of the newrelic java agent, property of New Relic.
 To see detailed information about usage conditions see https://docs.newrelic.com/docs/licenses/licenses

 Requirements
 ------------